bekdan1988/synology-airprint-old-samsung-usb-printers/README.md

 Fork from [quadportnick/docker-cups-airprint](https://github.com/quadportnick/docker-cups-airprint) and [chuckcharlie/docker-cups-airprint](https://github.com/chuckcharlie/docker-cups-airprint)

 This Ubuntu-based Docker image runs a CUPS instance that is meant as an AirPrint relay for printers that are already on the network but not AirPrint capable.
+Added support for old Samsung USB printers like Samsung Xpress SL-M2026 Laser Printer.
 * `Included drivers HP, Samsung, Canon, Xerox, etc.`

 ## Easy run command (use username and password: admin/admin):
 ```docker run --name airprint --restart unless-stopped --net host znetwork/synology-airprint:latest```